Kyle White (rugby league)

-Kyle White (born 12 January 1970) is an Australian former professional rugby league footballer who played for the Canterbury-Bankstown Bulldogs, Western Suburbs Magpies and the Illawarra Steelers in the NSWRL and ARL competitions.
+Kyle White (12 January 1970 – 21 March 2023) was an Australian professional rugby league footballer who played for the Canterbury-Bankstown Bulldogs, Western Suburbs Magpies and the Illawarra Steelers in the NSWRL and ARL competitions.
 White also played for Widnes and Workington Town in England.

 Rugby league career

 White, a forward, was a student at Patrician Brothers' College, Fairfield and earned Australian Schoolboys honours in 1987.
 From 1989 to 1991, White played first-grade for Canterbury as a second rower and amassed 24 premiership appearances.
 He captained Canterbury at Under 21s level.

 White transferred to Western Suburbs in 1992 and made a switch to the front row, playing as a prop.
 Some of his first-grade games for Western Suburbs were with younger brother Josh, a five-eighth and halfback.
 During this period, White had a stint in England with Workington Town.

 After finishing his Australian career with a season at Illawarra in 1996, White had another stint in England, where he captained Widnes for two seasons.